Hank Azaria: The Simpsons (since 1989)

-Further career (1991–present)
+Further career (since 1991)

 Television work

-With the continuing success of The Simpsons, Azaria began taking on other, principally live-action, roles.
+With the continuing success of The Simpsons, Azaria began taking on other, principally live-action roles.
 He was a main cast member on the show Herman's Head (1991–1994) playing Jay Nichols, alongside The Simpsons co-star Yeardley Smith.
 He regularly recorded for The Simpsons and filmed Herman's Head during the same day.
 Following the series' cancellation Azaria unsuccessfully auditioned for the role of Joey Tribbiani, one of the lead characters in the sitcom Friends.
-He was instead cast in the role of the scientist David, one of Phoebe Buffay's boyfriends in the series.
+He was instead cast in the role of the scientist David, one of Phoebe Buffay (Lisa Kudrow)'s boyfriends in the series.
 He appeared in the show's tenth episode "The One with the Monkey", before the character left for a research trip in Minsk.
 He reprised the role in the show's seventh season (2001), before making several appearances in the ninth (2003).
 This return culminates in David proposing to Phoebe; she rejects him, and David leaves the show for good.
 From 1995 to 1999, Azaria had a recurring role in the sitcom Mad About You as Nat Ostertag, the dog walker.
 Azaria was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for his roles in both Mad About You (in 1998) and Friends (in 2003).
-Azaria had the lead role in the short-lived sitcom If Not For You in 1995, playing record producer Craig Schaeffer.
+Azaria had the lead role in the short-lived sitcom If Not for You in 1995, playing record producer Craig Schaeffer.

 Azaria produced and starred in the sitcom Imagine That in 2002, replacing Emeril mid-season in the NBC lineup.
 He played Josh Miller, a comedy writer, who "transformed" each episode into a character Miller has imagined, "provid[ing] a humorous outlet for his frustrations at home and work".
 Production closed after five episodes and it was canceled after just two aired, due to poor critical reaction and ratings.
 Azaria later commented on the show: "I wanted to do something really truthful and interesting and impactful.
 We had a bunch of executives sitting in the room, all agreeing that The Larry Sanders Show was our favorite thing on television, but we couldn't do it on NBC, and nor would we want to from a business standpoint; it simply wouldn't make enough money.
 By the time it aired, the writing was sort of on the wall, and I don't blame them at all.
 It was apparent it wasn't working."